Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 - `ShowValidationsSummary` of DataGrid to hide or show validations summary.
 - `ValidationsSummaryLabel` of DataGrid to set label of validations summary.
 - `Validator` of DataGridColumn validates the input value after trying to save.
-- `UsePatternOfValidation` of DataGridColumn forces validation to use regex pattern matching instead of default validator handler.
+- `ValidationPattern` of DataGridColumn forces validation to use regex pattern matching instead of default validator handler.

 To enable basic validation you only need to define a `Validator` attribute and assign it to your validation method.